SolaceProducts/solace-spring-boot/solace-spring-boot-bom/README.md

 ## Including the BOM

-In addition to showing how to include the BOM, the following snippets also shows how to use "versionless" Solace dependencies (`solace-spring-boot-starer` in this case) when using the BOM.
+In addition to showing how to include the BOM, the following snippets also shows how to use "version-less" Solace dependencies (`solace-spring-boot-starer` in this case) when using the BOM.

 ### Using it with Maven
 ```xml